What is Bounce Rate in SEO?

 Second, putting too much focus on bounce rates may reduce your site’s usability.

-Consider splitting every page you have into two and linking them together to reduce your site’s bounce rate.
-You have continued to improve a KPI from the analytics perspective.
 You’ve turned a simple, accurate site into a shambles in terms of user experience.
 Your website’s roadmap and user funnel should be meaningful in design rather than bounce rate-focused.

 Bounce Rate vs. Exit Rate